mehulagg/gitlab/doc/user/project/clusters/protect/container_network_security/index.md

 ## Support

 ### Supported container orchestrators
-Currently Kubernetes vx.x.x+ is the only supported container orchestrator.
+Currently Kubernetes v1.14+ is the only supported container orchestrator.
 OpenShift and other container orchestrators are not yet supported.

 ### Supported Kubernetes providers
 Currently the following cloud providers are supported: